 Spain

 Carlos' skill and knowledge of course design is an obvious by-product of his experience as both a designer and competitor.
 He completed his first RacingThePlanet race in 2007 and soon after decided to tackle the 4 Deserts Ultramarathon Series.
 He is a 4 Deserts Club member, having successfully completed the Atacama Crossing (Chile) 2007, the Gobi March (China) 2007, the Sahara Race (Egypt) 2008 and The Last Desert (Antarctica) 2008.
 He has also completed the Marathon des Sables, Ultra-Trail du Mont-Blanc, Grand Raid Reunion, RacingThePlanet: Vietnam 2008 and a number of other ultramarathons.
-A lover of the outdoors and pursuer of sporting challenges, multilingual Carlos has now worked as the Course Director for the Sahara Race (Egypt) in 2009, 2010, 2011 and 2014, The Last Desert (Antarctica) 2012, RacingThePlanet: Australia 2010, Jordan 2012, Iceland 2013, Ecuador 2015, Sri Lanka 2016, Gobi March (Mongolia) 2018, Georgia 2021 and Lapland 2022.
+A lover of the outdoors and pursuer of sporting challenges, multilingual Carlos has now worked as the Course Director for the Sahara Race (Egypt) in 2009, 2010, 2011 and 2014, The Last Desert (Antarctica) 2012, the Antarctica Ultramarathon 2024, RacingThePlanet: Australia 2010, Jordan 2012, Iceland 2013, Ecuador 2015, Sri Lanka 2016, Gobi March (Mongolia) 2018, 2023, 2024 and 2025, Georgia 2021 and Lapland 2022.
 He has also set a number of 100-kilometer courses in the Sahara, Namib and Kalahari Deserts.

 Carlos is an active member of the ultramarathon community.
 He regularly talks on ultrarunning and is a contributing editor for leading sports publications in Spain and Italy.
 What does this RacingThePlanet enthusiast say he loves most about the races?
 "In RacingThePlanet races you are never alone.
 You can run alone, but you will always find someone that will give you a hand."
+In addition to the Gobi March 2025, Carlos will be the race director for the new Antarctica Ultramarathon 2024.

 Privacy policy and cookies: